Wattima/articles_without_ar/README.md

 Then it should return an array string of the titles of

 #### Pseudo Code
-1. Create a class called Magazine
+1. Start.
+Create a class called Magazine
 2. Add an initialize method that takes two parameters, name and category
 3. Set instance variables called name and category to the name and category parameters
 4. Add getter methods called name and category that return the values of name and category